FZA002/ViolationToolv2/README.md

 &nbsp;

 ## Additional Information about the Home Healthcare Dataset
-More information about the dataset is included [here](https://data.cms.gov/provider-data/sites/default/files/data_dictionaries/home_health/HHS_Data_Dictionary.pdf), which is also included as a pdf in the "documents" folder of this repo.
+More information about the dataset is included [here](https://data.cms.gov/provider-data/sites/default/files/data_dictionaries/home_health/HHS_Data_Dictionary.pdf), which is also included as a pdf named "HomeHealthcare_Data_Dictionary" in the "documents" folder of this repo.

 &nbsp;
 &nbsp;